mromerom/CS4330-FinalProject/Topics/Inheritance and Extension/templateMDFile.md

   }
 }

-// the printWeight() in each class would override the one in the parent's class
+# the printWeight() in each class would override the one in the parent's class
-// the string called kindOfFood is (if not private) available to all the child classes of Vegetable for manipulation
+# the string called kindOfFood is (if not private) available to all the child classes of Vegetable for manipulation
+# NOTE: Swift's comments are not denoted by #, they are: // - for single lines and /*(begin) for multiple lines (end)*/
 ```

 <br></br>